microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ### -Custom

-Arguments to be passed to the installer in addition to those in the manifest.
+Use this paramater to pass additional arguments to the installer.
+The parameter takes a single string value.
+To add multiple arguments, include the arguments in the string.
+The arguments must be provided in the format expected by the installer.
+If the string contains spaces, it must be enclosed in quotes.
+This string is added to the arguments defined in the package manifest.

 ```yaml
 Type: System.String